 The Online Charity Challenge is a new event for online players, open to everyone – not just UKBGF members!
-Enjoy playing top class opponents and raising funds for a couple of truly deserving causes.
-The more you support our charities, the more play you get!
-The winner will not only get a unique trophy, they will have the right to nominate a UK charity for the 2017 event.
+Enjoy playing top class opponents and raising funds for a truly deserving cause.
+The more you support our charity, the more play you get!
+The winner will not only get a unique trophy, they will have the right to nominate a UK charity for the 2018 event.

 Tournament director and sponsor: Julia Hayward

 Registration is open to anyone.
 Games will be played on GridGammon, so you are advised to ensure you have an account and can run the software before registering – Julia can advise on getting a GridGammon account.
 Draws will be sent out by email including contact details for other players, and the draw will also be available to view on Challonge.
-To register, you will need to make a donation to one of our two chosen causes on MyDonate, specifying (at least) your GridGammon nickname.
+To register, you will need to make a donation to our chosen cause on JustGiving, specifying (at least) your GridGammon nickname.

 Format and Schedule

 The second phase is a simple knockout of all qualifiers – 11 pointers up to the semi-finals and a 15-point final.
-Players who have won multiple jackpots in phase 1 will be awarded byes as appropriate.
+Deadlines for matches will be at two week intervals, meaning we should have a winner before Easter.

 Get your favourite cause up here!

 Do you have a favourite cause you’d like to help?
-The winner of the 2016 Challenge will earn the right to nominate one of the charities for 2017, and the tournament sponsor will nominate the other.
+The winner of the 2017 Challenge will earn the right to nominate one of the charities for 2018, and the tournament sponsor may nominate another.
 Charities must be registered with the Charities Commission in the UK and be non-party-political/non-religious to be eligible for nomination.

 Online matches do not count towards the UKBGF Rankings.